theshufflebee/random-access-memory/README.md

 ### Setup & Execution
 1. Open the provided `.Rmd` (R Markdown) file in R Studio.
+2. Make sure to set your FRED API Key in you environment file
-2. **Check Dependencies:** Ensure all required packages are installed.
+3. **Check Dependencies:** Ensure all required packages are installed.
 The `require()` function will tell you if any package is missing
-3. **One-Click Run:** Click the **Knit** or **Run All** button.
+4. **One-Click Run:** Click the **Knit** or **Run All** button.
 The script is configured to automatically ingest the CSV files generated in the previous steps and output the formatted replication tables.

 > **Note:** If you encounter a "package not found" error, run `install.packages("package_name")` in the R console before re-running the `.Rmd`.